Idiopathic transient osteoporosis of the hip

 Treatment and prognosis

-Typically transient osteoporosis of the hip resolves spontaneously within 6-8 months after protected weight-bearing and symptomatic support.
+Typically transient osteoporosis of the hip resolves spontaneously within 6-8 months after protected weight-bearing and pain control.

 - 1. Kaplan P. Musculoskeletal MRI.
 W B Saunders Co.
 (2001) ISBN:0721690270.
 Read it at Google Books - Find it at Amazon